furkan-A/Word_Cards/README.md

-# words
+# Words Cards

-A new Flutter project.
+It is a mobile application that helps you improve your vocabulary and learn new technical words.

+Developing with Flutter and Dart.
+.

 ## Getting Started